sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 But we can solve this issue by removing certain words from the list.
 In this toy example, if we removed the word "boy" from our list, we'd be safe to mash the words together without a delimiter.
 This is because "boy" is the only "prefix word" on the list, so removing it makes the remaining list something called [a prefix code](https://en.wikipedia.org/wiki/Prefix_code), a key concept in coding theory.
 Lists that are free of prefix words are guaranteed to be **uniquely decodable**.
 This is the property we're interested in -- this is what makes it safe to combine words without a delimiter, since they can be "decoded" in only one way. ([This is how the EFF word lists were made safe to combine](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).)

 Cool.
 We could remove all prefix words from our list and go with that (an example passphrase "exotic officials flavors months" which we could safely make "exoticofficialsflavorsmonths").
 The issue here is that removing all prefix words removes some great, easy-to-type words (like "boy").

+### Understanding this next optimization

 Ideally, we'd **want to make our word list uniquely decodable while removing the fewest number of words possible**.
+To see why, let's dig into the procedure I'm using to create our word list.

+As a constant, I want our finished list to be (a) uniquely decodable and (b) exactly 7,776 words (this is the same length as the EFF long list -- the number is a result of common dice having 6 sides).
+Do we need to use all 18,000 words in our starting list to achieve this?
+Ideally, we would only take what we need from the **top** of the list, which have the lowest click costs.

+If we remove all prefix words from the 18,000 list, we get a list of 13,037.
+This is usable, but if we only need 7,776 words on our final list, we can take fewer words from tyhe 18,000 list.
+We'll take from the top, since they have the lowest click scores.

+It turns out that when we take the first 10,802 words from the list and remove prefix words, we get a 7,776 list.
+That's neat!
+But can we do better?
+What if we could fulfill requirements (a) and (b) but only use the first, say, 12,000 words on the list?

 ### Schlinkert pruning

-Is there another way to make a list uniquely decodable, besides removing al prefix words?
+Is there another way to make a list uniquely decodable, besides removing all prefix words?
 Well, turns out we could remove all _suffix_ words ("hood", in the above example).
 With English words at least, removing all suffix words seems to "save" more words than removing all prefix words, so that's good.
+If we perform the test described above, but remove all suffix words rather than all prefix words, we only need to take the first 8,996 words.
+An improvement!

 But was there an even better algorithm?

 To learn more about this, I read about the Sardinas–Patterson algorithm, an algorithm created in 1953 by August Albert Sardinas and George W. Patterson.
 [From Wikipedia](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm):